davaya/openc2-jadn/jadn-v2.0.md

 a value space that is a static set of valid values.
 Sets are combined using the union (A ∪ B) and intersection (A ∩ B) set operations, which are used by the `extends` and `restricts` TypeOptions to construct a type inheritance hierarchy.
-These operations can be restated as defining inheritance using the "subset rule":
+These operations define inheritance using the "subset rule":
 * If type A `extends` type B, then every instance of B is also an instance of A
 * If type A `restricts` type B, then every instance of A is also an instance of B

 Type inheritance is static.
 It can be implemented as a shortcut that converts inherited type definitions into expanded form, or as a runtime operation using the original definitions.
-Set operations are idempotent, which means that inherited definitions are unaffected by expansion:
+Set operations are idempotent, which means that inherited definitions are unaffected by expansion and the inheritance TypeOption remains in the type definition after expansion:
 * Original: B = {"x", "y"}; A = {"z"}; A extends(B) = {"x", "y", "z"}
 * Expanded: B = {"x", "y"}; A = {"x", "y", "z"}; A extends(B) = {"x", "y", "z"}